TUESDAY, June 29th, 2004, AT 6:00 PM, PT

 The event will feature fighters from Fairtex out of San Francisco, California, Master Toddy's out of Las Vegas Nevada, Sidekicks Gym out of Nampa, Idaho and several others along with fighters from the MuayThai Institute of Kunponli.

-IKF Chief Official Dan Stell (Left) will be on hand as the IKF Representative and also the events head referee.
+IKF Chief Official Dan Stell (Right) will be on hand as the IKF Representative and also the events head referee.
 Here is the scheduled line-up below for this weekend as of press time today.
 Since USA Boxing is matching the Amateur Boxing bouts at the event we only had info on one of the bouts.
 The others we do not know who the boxers will be or who they will be matched up with.

 All the fight gear will be supplied by